602822/dat250HelloWorld/dat250-expass5.md

 i got the following result:

 <img width="384" alt="image" src="https://github.com/user-attachments/assets/3c6dae57-2157-4898-a0a8-2a3495f4ddd9">
-Map reduce is useful for aggregating documents and query information om the combined document like the sum, min, max or average
+Map reduce is useful for grouping information from several documents.
+And perform operations on the grouped data.
+For example finding the sum, min, max or average

 ## Aggregate
 <img width="471" alt="image" src="https://github.com/user-attachments/assets/e15c191d-ec12-4d77-87cd-2da8a273e140">